Random Harvest (film): In popular culture

 This film is alluded to in the third season of British sitcom As Time Goes By.
 Lionel and Jean attend a meeting in Los Angeles about a script he has written, and co-executive creative consultants Josh and Lisa come up with a "mangled version" of Random Harvest, about "Lionel being shot in the head every five minutes."

-Several Indian films were influenced by this film: the Bengali film Harano Sur (1957), the Tamil film Amara Deepam (1956) and the Hindi film Amar Deep (1958).
+Several Indian films were influenced by this film: the Bengali film Harano Sur (1957), the Tamil film Amara Deepam (1956), the Hindi film Amar Deep (1958) and Ek Musafir Ek Hasina (1962).

 In 1973, an episode of The Carol Burnett Show featured a spoof of the film called "Rancid Harvest", with Carol Burnett in Greer Garson's role and Harvey Korman in Ronald Colman's.

 The 1980 blockbuster Pakistani film Bandish, starring Shabnam and Nadeem, was also inspired by this film.
 The music of the film was composed by Robin Ghosh, which went on to become some of the most renowned melodies of the decade in Pakistan.